Creating your first Blueprint

 Click Create Blueprint.

 That's it.
-The Blueprint is now active.
-The next step is to link it to a POS product so sales actually trigger deductions — see Linking a Blueprint to a POS product.
+The Blueprint is now live.
+If you didn't pick a POS product in step 6, the next step is to link it to one — see Linking a Blueprint to a POS product.

 Good to know